reedbryan/cubemap-projection-mediaplayer/README.md

 # Cubemap Projection Media Player

-This Unity project is designed for immersive video installations using 360-degree video footage.
-It converts 360 videos into cubemapped equirectangular projections, splitting the content across three displays (typically projectors) to create a surround-view experience.
+This Unity project is designed for immersive video installations using 360-degree, monoscopic video footage.
+It converts 360 videos into a cubemapped equirectangular projection for a 270d space, splitting the content across three displays (typically projectors) to create a surround-view experience.
 The system includes tools for display calibration and post-processing to ensure visual consistency across varied projector hardware.

 ## Features